juggernaut/juggernaut.github.io/_posts/2017-09-27-nginx-dynamic-upstreams-docker.markdown

 {% endhighlight %}

 But this captures events for _all_ containers managed by our system Docker.
 We only want to capture container events for our `web` service.
-One way could be to filter by container name - as of version 1.14.0 of _docker-compose_ container names seem to follow a format of
+One way could be to filter by container name - as of version 1.14.0 of _docker-compose_, container names seem to follow a format of
 _$project\_$service\_$index_, so if we have 2 containers of the `flaskapp` service in a project called `myproj`, they would have names `myproj_flaskapp_1` and `myproj_flaskapp_2`.
 However, relying on implementation details seems wrong; there must be a better way.